 How does actual cash value work?

 The big question most drivers have is, how is actual cash value determined by insurance companies?
-Most insurance companies use proprietary formulas to calculate a vehicle’s ACV, which means no two insurers are likely to give you the exact same figure.
+Most insurance companies use proprietary formulas to calculate a vehicle’s ACV, which means no two insurers are likely to give you the same figure.

-It should be noted that if you are in an at-fault accident, you will only be paid out on your vehicle if you are carrying collision or comprehensive coverage.
+It should be noted that if you are in an at-fault accident, you will only be paid out on your vehicle if you carry collision or comprehensive coverage.
 If you are only carrying liability coverage and are in an at-fault accident, the cost to repair or replace your vehicle will fall on you.